 Our Lady of Mount Carmel is a Catholic School in Doylestown, Pennsylvania, with a rich history in proclaiming the message of Jesus Christ and integrating the magisterial teaching of scripture and tradition of the Church.
 Through prayer, example and instruction, students learn about the person of Jesus, worship as members of the Church community, and offer service to the poor and needy.
-Our Lady of Mount Carmel School, a 2006 Nationally Recognized Blue Ribbon School, seeks to educate the whole child through its strong academic program and to enrich the total person through co-curricular and extracurricular activities.
+Our Lady of Mount Carmel School, a 2006 and 2018 Nationally Recognized Blue Ribbon School, seeks to educate the whole child through its strong academic program and to enrich the total person through co-curricular and extracurricular activities.
 Our Lady of Mount Carmel School strives to provide a quality education that will teach students to know, love and serve God and their neighbor.

 - To promote the mission of the Catholic Church through integrating service and spirituality into subject areas whenever possible

 - To increase the students’ understanding of the Eucharist as the source and summit of our lives as Christians by regular attendance at Mass and liturgical services

 - To support and strengthen the use of best practices within each curriculum area

 - To aim to meet the individual needs of each child by differentiating instruction in each subject area

 - To provide meaningful opportunities to encourage and develop leadership skills in the student